Are you tired of a drip coffee maker and can’t decide what to try next? How about a coffee plunger for a change?

 This brewer gives you an option to choose between a single-serve and a full 12-cup carafe coffee.
 You can brew it directly into your own travel mug and you can program the brewer to your preferences.
 Choose between a regular or bold strength coffee, keep it hot for longer, and enjoy a good cup when done brewing.

-This coffee maker enables you to choose between multiple brew sizes.
+This coffee maker enables you to choose between multiple brew sizes, as do many Ninja coffee bar brewers.
 It also comes with an inbuilt frother and a 50oz carafe.
-The brewer will keep your coffee hot only is the carafe is half or full setting.
-Choose between a glass or thermal carafe when buying this brewer, even though it does not keep coffee any warmer for any longer than 30 minutes.
+The brewer will keep your coffee for a few hours.
+Choose between glass or thermal carafe when buying this brewer, even though it does not keep coffee any warmer for any longer than 30 minutes.

 French Press vs Drip Overview